-ARLINGTON, Texas - UTA women's basketball announced the additions of Daiane Machado and Laurynn McGowan on Tuesday.
+ARLINGTON, Texas - UTA women's basketball announced the additions of Daiane Machado and Laurynn McGowen on Tuesday.

-Both Machado and McGowan join UTA from New Mexico Junior College and will begin their Lady Mav careers in the fall as juniors.
+Both Machado and McGowen join UTA from New Mexico Junior College and will begin their Lady Mav careers in the fall as juniors.

 "We are excited to add Daiane and Laurryn to our roster for next season," UTA coach Krista Gerlich said.
 "Both of these girls come from a winning program at New Mexico Junior College, are excellent students and will impact our team immediately on the court."